Rapid cooling of the Cassiopeia A neutron star due to superfluid quantum criticality: Introduction

-In this paper, we propose that the non-Fermi liquid (NFL) behavior of the dense neutron matter induced by the superfluid quantum criticality (QC) plays a unique role in the thermal evolution of NSs \cite{Zhu24} and hence should be carefully taken into account.
-The NFL behavior leads to $\propto T\ln T$ type corrections to the neutrons' specific heat $C_{\mathrm{n}}(T)$ and the total neutrino emissivity $Q_{\nu}(T)$ \cite{Zhu24}.
-We find that, once such singular corrections are included into the theoretical description of NS cooling, the recent observational data of the redshifted effective temperature $T_{e}^{\infty}$ of Cas A NS can be reproduced even for small values of $q$ in the range $0.19<q<0.76$ without resort to direct Urca (DU) processes or other extra neutrino emission processes.
-Our analysis show that this NS is currently still in the thermal relaxation stage, since the thermal relaxation time $t_{w}$ is drastically extended by the superfluid QC.
+In this paper, we propose that the non-Fermi liquid (NFL) behavior of dense neutron matter induced by superfluid quantum criticality plays a unique role in the thermal evolution of NSs \citep{Zhu25} and should be carefully taken into account.
+The NFL behavior leads to $\propto T\ln T$ type corrections to the neutrons' specific heat $C_{\mathrm{n}}(T)$ and the total neutrino emissivity $Q_{\nu}(T)$ \citep{Zhu25}.
+We find that, once such singular corrections are included into the theoretical description of NS cooling, recent observational data of the effective surface temperature $T_{e}^{\infty}$ of the Cas A NS over the past 20 years can be reproduced with $q$ values within the theoretical range, down to the minimum value ($q$=$0.19$), without resort to direct Urca (DU) processes or other extra particle emission processes.
+Our analysis shows that this NS is currently still in the thermal relaxation stage, since the thermal relaxation time $t_{w}$ is drastically extended by quantum criticality.
 The maximal values of superconducting and superfluid critical temperatures, dubbed $T_{\mathrm{Cp}}$ and $T_{\mathrm{Cn}}$, respectively, can be constrained from our results.